In La Tribune 07/11/2022

 In this hierarchy, no minerals or metals are classified as what the media or politics have ignorantly referred to as “rare metals,” because that category does not exist.
 Its appearance since 2017 is only the result of environmental and conspiracy fake news promoted to counter the electric car.
 Funded in millions of dollars by a Texas pro-oil lobby, its creators voluntarily mixed rare earths that exist but were under fire in China, and “rare metals” hoaxes.
 Relayed in France with impunity, the infox aimed to discredit the mine, its jobs and its professions, then the refining and metallurgical plants and finally the electric car, considered dangerous by the Texas lobby.

-The “rare metals” hoax is the intellectual swindle built to counter the electric transition.
-It is the anti-science and climatoskeptic nonsense par excellence.
-So yes, as the roundtable question indicates, the scarcity of “rare metals” is an instrumentalization, it borders on conspiracy, and the twisted means it has used are known, but have yet to be revealed.
+The “rare metals” hoax is the intellectual swindle built to counter the electrical transition.
+It is geological wokism, the anti-science and climato-skeptic nothingness par excellence.
+So yes, as the question from the round table indicates, the scarcity of “rare metals” is an instrumentalization, it borders on a conspiracy.

 Moreover, 2022 shows that the party is over for “rare metals” and their promoters, since the war waged in Ukraine by Russia, the world leader in many metals, has not triggered a war over “rare metals”, but a war over gas.
 Beside, Russian nickel and aluminum exports to Europe increased between March and June 2022 by 22% and 13% respectively and to the United States by 21% and 70%.
 As for China, its exports of rare earths have increased by 6.3% in 2022 compared to 2021.